Login Sign Up

 For one night only, Osaka will host hard rock royalty as Deep Purple bring their Mad In Japan Tour to Grand Cube Osaka, returning to a city whose stages shaped their legendary live sound.

 For Osaka’s rock faithful, this is a night decades in the making.
-On April 13, 2026, the legendary Deep Purple will take the stage at Grand Cube Osaka, marking their return to Japan for the 17th time and reaffirming their special relationship with Kansai audiences.
-As part of the Mad In Japan Tour, this Osaka performance follows Tokyo’s Nippon Budokan and precedes Nagoya, forming the core of the band’s latest Japan run.
+On April 13, 2026, the legendary Deep Purple take the stage at Grand Cube Osaka, returning to Japan for a run of major performances across the country.
+The Osaka date sits between Tokyo — including a performance at Nippon Budokan — and Nagoya, placing it at the center of the band’s latest Japan tour.
+The visit has already made headlines, with the band meeting Prime Minister Sanae Takaichi in Tokyo — a longtime fan — underscoring their enduring connection with Japanese audiences.

 The Osaka date carries weight far beyond another stop on a tour.
 In August 1972, Deep Purple recorded portions of their landmark live album Made in Japan at Festival Hall, Osaka, capturing electrifying performances that would become part of rock history.
 Tracks like “Highway Star” and “Smoke on the Water” roared through Kansai’s night, later immortalized on the album’s Super Deluxe Edition reissued in August 2025 with fresh remixes by Steven Wilson.
 For many fans, Osaka is more than a venue—it’s part of the band’s DNA.